-For self-diagnosable hipped teeth, you can often physically see the crack or chip when you look in your mouth.
+You can often physically see the crack or chip for self-diagnosable hipped teeth when you look in your mouth.
 It might be a tiny break, or it could have an entire part of a tooth involved.
 Widespread damage will generally be more painful because you’re dealing with your dentin and pulp layers getting exposed to the air.
 It’s not a pleasant sensation, and you can become sensitive to hot and cold substances.

 When To Get Help through Treating a Chipped Tooth